ppinard/fsaecostreport/docs/editors/excel.rst

 Next, the Excel files (XLS or XLSX) must be placed in the proper system folder in the cost report base path.
-For instance, the *Brake System* spreadsheet (``BR.xlsx``) must be placed in the ``BR`` folder in the cost report base path.
+For instance, the *Brake System* spreadsheet (``BR.xlsx``) must be placed in the ``BR`` folder of the cost report base path.
-If two or more people work on system and have independent spreadsheets, place all the files in the system's folder.
+If two or more people work on a system and have independent spreadsheets, place all the files in the system's folder.
 For example, the file ``EN-engine.xlsx`` and ``EN-drivetrain.xlsx`` can both be saved in the ``EN`` folder.